Anthony Ralston: International career

 Ralston was involved with several Scotland youth squads up to the under-21s.

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament, Ralston played as Scotland beat Brazil under-20s 1–0, which was the nations first ever win against Brazil at any level.
 The team went on to claim the bronze medal.
 It was the nations first ever medal at the competition.
 Selected for the under-21 squad in the 2018 Toulon Tournament.
 They lost to Turkey under-21s in a penalty-out and finished fourth.

-In November 2021 he was called up to the senior squad for the first time ahead of a 2022 World Cup qualifier against Denmark, as a replacement for the suspended Nathan Patterson.
+In November 2021, he was called up to the senior squad for the first time ahead of a 2022 World Cup qualifier against Denmark, as a replacement for the suspended Nathan Patterson.
 He made his international debut in the match as a late substitute for Kieran Tierney.
-On his second Scotland appearance he scored his first international goal during a Nations League group match against Armenia, assisted by Stuart Armstrong.
+On his second Scotland appearance he scored his first international goal during a 2022–23 UEFA Nations League group match against Armenia.

+On 7 June 2024, Ralston was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+A week later, he started the opening match of the tournament, where Scotland lost 5–1 to hosts Germany.
+He went on to start in both the second match against Switzerland and the third against Hungary as Scotland finished bottom of Group A with one point from three matches.